nixuris/serein/assets/docs/README.md

 ## Under the Hood

-This section provides detailed documentation on the core mechanisms, architecture, and utility scripts that power the Serein environment.
+This section provides detailed documentation on the core mechanisms, architecture, and utility scripts that powers the Serein environment.

 *   [Serein CLI](./under_the_hood/Serein.md): A comprehensive guide to the `serein` command-line tool, its commands, arguments, and options.
 *   [Wallpaper Mechanism](./under_the_hood/Wallpaper.md): A guide to how the wallpaper selection mechanism works.